Updated regularly. This information was last updated on April 10, 2020.

 Coronavirus disease 19, also known as COVID-19 or simply coronavirus, is a world-wide pandemic that is inflicting a flurry of fear, panic and information from a wide variety of sources.
-To avoid the spread of misinformation and to empower our patients with accurate knowledge, the physicians at the Allergy & Asthma Center have consolidated some of our most frequently-asked questions about the coronavirus itself and as it relates to its practice, into one convenient fact sheet.
+To avoid the spread of misinformation and to empower our patients with accurate knowledge, the physicians at the Premier Allergist have consolidated some of our most frequently-asked questions about the coronavirus itself and as it relates to its practice, into one convenient fact sheet.

 Below, you will also find a list of resources you can continue to trust through the duration of the pandemic, along with our contact information and testing procedures.
 Please don’t hesitate to reach out to us with any further questions you may have regarding COVID-19.

 FAQs on Coronavirus (click to jump to a topic of interest)